Hyra/mindthecode.com/_posts/2011/2011-04-11-setting-up-cakephp-with-mamp-pro-on-mac-osx.markdown

 ---
 title: Setting up CakePHP with MAMP Pro on Mac OSX
+subtitle: Get your site running locally in the simple way.
 description: >-
   I'd like to use my first post to describe how I set up new projects in a simple way that works best for me.